 Furthermore, the Institute will take all measures for strengthening its expertise in latest technologies, e.g., in micro-electronics, ASIC-chip design and in detector design, as well as material research and accelerator technologies, not to forget the human resources for reaching these goals.

-Large efforts are planned for the educational and training program.
+Large efforts are planned for the educational and training program to assure continuous expertise and know-how needed for meeting the scientific and technical challenges ahead.